RULES OF ORDER FOR THE COLLEGE OF ARTS AND SCIENCES FACULTY FACULTY COUNCIL (CASFC) AND CAS FACULTY COMMITTEES

 .1 To facilitate communication between the UFC and CAS departments and faculty.

-.2 To review changes to academic offerings considered by the CAS Curriculum Committee and address any concerns through the UFC;
+.2 To review and approve proposed changes to academic offerings considered by the CAS Curriculum Committee and address any concerns with the CAS Curriculum and/or through the UFC, as appropriate;

-.3 To review changes to the requirements for all degrees, majors and minors considered by the CAS Curriculum Committee and address any concerns through the UFC;
+.3 To review and approve proposed changes to the requirements for all degrees, majors and minors considered by the CAS Curriculum Committee and address any concerns with the CAS Curriculum and/or through the UFC, as appropriate;

-.4 To approve the creation of or changes to general admissions policies for the College prior to their consideration by the UFC;
+.4 To review and approve the creation of or changes to general admissions policies for the College prior to their consideration by the UFC;

-.5 To approve the creation of or changes to academic regulations for CAS students in matters of attendance, examinations, grading, scholastic standing, honors, and awards prior to their consideration by the UFC;
+.5 To review and approve the creation of or changes to academic regulations for CAS students in matters of attendance, examinations, grading, scholastic standing, honors, and awards prior to their consideration by the UFC;

-.6 To review proposed changes to the annual faculty evaluation system and address any concerns through the UFC;
+.6 To review and approve proposed changes to the annual faculty evaluation system and address any concerns through the UFC;

 .7 To recommend policies concerning College faculty welfare to the UFC;

-F.3.3 CASFC Meeting Dates and Times CASFC meeting dates and times will be set by the CASFC President in consultation with CASFC members.
-The CASFC will typically meet briefly immediately prior to each scheduled UFC meeting.
-Additional or longer CASFC meetings may be called at the discretion of the CASFC President or the request of another CASFC representative.
-The CASFC President will determine the time and location for additional or longer CASFC meetings subject to availability of CASFC representatives.
-The agenda of CASFC meetings will be set by the CASFC President, with clerical assistance provided by the CASFC Secretary.
-The CASFC President will provide the complete agenda for each meeting of the CASFC to all CAS faculty members one week in advance and will include the minutes of the previous CASFC meeting with the agenda.
+F.3.3 CASFC Meeting Dates and Times CASFC meeting dates and times will be set by the CASFC Chair in consultation with CASFC members.
+The CASFC will typically meet on week prior to each scheduled UFC meeting or as needed.
+Additional CASFC meetings may be called at the discretion of the CASFC Chair or the request of another CASFC representative.
+The CASFC Chair will determine the time and location for additional CASFC meetings subject to availability of CASFC representatives.
+The agenda of CASFC meetings will be set by the CASFC Chair, with clerical assistance provided by the CASFC Secretary.
+The CASFC Chair will provide the complete agenda for each meeting of the CASFC to all CAS faculty members at least three business days in advance and will include the minutes of the previous CASFC meeting with the agenda.

 F.3.4.
 Quorum for CASFC Meetings Five CASFC members shall be a quorum for the transaction of business.
 A smaller number may only adjourn.